etherscan-io/bitshares.foundation/worker.md

 # Beneficiaries and Invoices

-Beneficiaries of either of these models need to authenticate themselves against the BitShares Blockchain Foundation with their real-world identity.
+Beneficiaries of either of these models need to authenticate themselves against The BitShares Blockchain Foundation with their real-world identity.
 Invoices need to be sent that are published in this site.

 **Payments will be made only after receiving and approving individual invoices!**